 Future of green technology in India

-- Smart city initiatives incorporating sustainable infrastructure
+- Smart cities: smart city initiatives incorporating sustainable infrastructure, energy-efficient buildings, and intelligent waste management systems

-- Stronger environmental regulations and compliance frameworks
+- Stronger regulations: stronger environmental regulations and compliance frameworks will accelerate corporate adoption of green practices

 Conclusion